maek95/basic-movie-website-vite-redux-seo-tdd/README.md

 ## Technical SEO

-The project includes dynamic generation of `robots.txt` and `sitemap.xml` to optimize SEO:
+The project includes dynamic generation of `robots.txt` and `sitemap.xml` to optimize SEO.
+`generate-robots.js` and `generate-sitemap.js` run automatically with `npm run build`.

 - **robots.txt**: Specifies that search engines should avoid crawling `/mypage` and limit crawling of dynamic movie pages to only the popular movies defined in sitemap.xml.
 - **sitemap.xml**: Includes the home page, about page, and a few dynamic movie pages to guide search engines.